 2. Apply For Financial Aid

 Hospitals will sometimes call this ‘charity care’ – don’t let that put you off.
-Most hospitals set aside a certain amount every year, and many hospitals have a target goal that they are supposed to reach as part of their mission to help communities (whether or not they actually hit that goal or fulfill that mission is another discussion entirely).
+Most hospitals set aside a certain amount every year, and many hospitals have a target goal that they are supposed to reach as part of their mission to help communities, However, whether or not they actually hit that goal or fulfill that mission is another discussion entirely.

 You should ask about financial aid even if you think you may not quality.
 Hospitals will often provide help with medical bills to individuals and families who are making up to 3-5x the federal poverty line (5x the federal poverty line is over $125,000 for a family of 4).

-In order to apply, call up the number on your bill and ask to speak to the financial aid department or a financial aid councilor.
-They should be able to walk you through the steps to applying and give you an idea of what the qualifications might be.
+In order to apply, call up the number on your bill and ask to speak to the financial aid department or a financial aid counselor.
+They should be able to walk you through the steps of applying and give you an idea of what the qualifications might be.

 Be aware that this process can be extremely time intensive and even intrusive.
 Some hospitals will ask for prior years tax returns, proof of bank account balances, and other detailed documents.

 On the flip side, lawyers charge by the hour and can be very expensive if you take this route to get help with medical bills.
-Those that take cases on a contingency basis will often need to see a clear reason to sue a hospital AND a very large bill (at least $100,000 and likely significantly more).
+Those that take cases on a contingency basis will often need to see a clear reason to sue a hospital and a very large medical bill (at least $100,000 and likely significantly more).

-If there are no legal issues with your medical bill, a lawyer may not be the best option.
+If there are no legal issues with your medical bill, a lawyer for medical bills may not be the best option for getting help.
 While most lawyers are trained negotiators – they don’t always have the experience navigating the bureaucratic hospital billing system nor the data and analytics to identify errors and price gouging.
 You’re paying their high rates for their knowledge of the legal system.

 4. Start a GoFundMe (or use another crowd-funding website)

 Another common way for getting help with medical bills is to use GoFundMe or another crowd-funding website.
 Whether or not you qualify for financial aid or medicare, starting a medically based fundraiser can be a great option to get help covering your medical costs.
 Over 250,000 people per year create medical fundraisers on GoFundMe, raising over $650 million in total to help with medical bills.

-In addition, you can use GoFundMe dollars for assistance paying for expenses related to medical procedures that aren’t just healthcare bills – such as transportation, hotel costs, or even to fund general life events in the case that you stopped working due to your medical issue.
+In addition, you can use GoFundMe dollars for assistance paying for expenses related to medical procedures that aren’t just healthcare bills.
+This may include items such as transportation, hotel costs, or even to fund general life events in the case that you stopped working due to your medical issue.

 With as many medical campaigns as are created on the site, it can be difficult to stand out from the crowd and raise enough money to actually cover your expenses.
-GoFundMe has helped many people create a fundraiser from start to finish and increase the amount that you raise, and Quora has a good discussion on what can be done to improve a campaign.
+GoFundMe has helped many people create a fundraiser from start to finish and increase the amount that they raise.
+In addition, Quora has a good discussion on what can be done to improve a campaign.
 The key to this is to take action when trying to get help with medical bills don’t expect donations to just roll in by themselves.